Understanding Tax Audit Requirements in India: Who Needs One & When?

 What Is a Tax Audit and Why Is It Mandatory for Certain Businesses?

 When you meet tax audit requirements, your financial records become more transparent, helping you avoid unnecessary tax disputes later.
-Maintaining accurate books is central to audit compliance, which is why understanding the difference between bookkeeping and accounting becomes critical as your business scales.

 When Does Business Turnover Trigger a Mandatory Tax Audit in India?